2010-2011 Genetics, Health, and Public Policy

 Jim Endersby is a graduate of the Department of the History and Philosophy of Science at Cambridge University.
 He is the author of A Guinea Pig's History of Biology: The Animals and Plants who Taught Us the Facts of Life (Harvard University Press, 2007).

-Professor, Department of Biology, Stanford University School of Medicine
+Dr. William Talbot, Professor, Stanford University School of Medicine

 William Talbot's Pioneering work in genetic approaches to understanding nerve transmission in zebrafish received a Pew Scholars Award in the Biomedical Sciences and was recognized by the Rita Allen Foundation.
 He is a member of Stanford's "Bio-X" interdisciplinary research team.